RCBSi/advent-of-code-2021/README.md

         reference frame.

     1a.
-If we declare regions neighbours when at least 1 fingerprint matches, the graph of neighbours has 28 nodes and exactly 100 edges, the degree of each node is between 2 and 11.
+If we declare regions neighbours when at least 1 fingerprint matches, the graph of neighbours has 28 nodes and 94 edges, with degrees between 2 and 11.
-    The graph is connected.
+    It's enough that the graph is connected.

     1b.
 After part 1, (len(fi(so1[plan[-1][1]])) == len(so1[plan[-1][1]])) == True ,
     i.e., no two stars had the same hash.